Zhu Mingye: Career

-In June 2017, Zhu Mingye won the bronze medal in the women's epee individual competition at the 2017 Asian Fencing Championships.
-On October 22, 2017, Zhu Mingye won the bronze medal in the team competition at the first stop of the FIE Women's Epee World Cup in the 2017-2018 season.
-In February 2018, Zhu Mingye won the individual championship at the FIE Women's Epee World Cup in Barcelona, Spain.
-On August 24, 2018, Zhu Mingye won the team championship in the women's epee team competition of the 2018 Jakarta Asian Games.
+In June 2017, Zhu Mingye won the bronze medal in the women's épée individual competition at the 2017 Asian Fencing Championships.
+On October 22, 2017, Zhu Mingye won the bronze medal in the team competition at the first stop of the FIE Women's Épée World Cup in the 2017–2018 season.
+In February 2018, Zhu Mingye won the individual championship at the FIE Women's Épée World Cup in Barcelona, Spain.
+On August 24, 2018, Zhu Mingye won the team championship in the women's épée team competition of the 2018 Jakarta Asian Games.

-On July 22, 2019, in the women's epee team competition of the 2019 World Fencing Championships held in Budapest, Hungary, the Chinese women's epee team composed of Sun Yiwen, Xu Anqi, Zhu Mingye and Lin Sheng defeated Russia 29-28 in the final The team won the gold medal.
+On July 22, 2019, in the women's épée team competition of the 2019 World Fencing Championships held in Budapest, Hungary, the Chinese women's épée team composed of Sun Yiwen, Xu Anqi, Zhu Mingye and Lin Sheng defeated Russia 29–28 in the final The team won the gold medal.

 In 2021, Zhu Mingye was selected into the list of fencing athletes for the Chinese Sports Delegation at the 2020 Tokyo Olympics.

 In June 2022, he was selected for the Chinese fencing team to participate in the 2022 Asian Fencing Championships.
-On June 10, 2022, she will participate in the women's epee competition of the 2022 Asian Fencing Championships.
+On June 10, 2022, she will participate in the women's épée competition of the 2022 Asian Fencing Championships.
 On July 15, 2022, the 2022 Fencing World Championships will be held in Cairo, the capital of Egypt.
 The Chinese team will be fully qualified by then.
 Zhu Mingye, one of the three main players from Guangdong, will compete again after participating in the Asian Championships and Olympic Games.

-In February 2023, in the individual competition of the Women's Epee World Cup Spain, Zhu Mingye ranked 37th.
+In February 2023, in the individual competition of the Women's Épée World Cup Spain, Zhu Mingye ranked 37th.